muldjord/boris/data/behavs/README.md

   * Fun: Boris will choose from this category when he is feeling depressed
   * Movement: These are only used entirely at random when Boris is feeling well and satisfied
   * Idle: When Boris is feeling well and satisfied he will often choose from this category when idling about
+  * Locomotion: These behaviours are fully scripted 360 degree locomotion behaviours used to move Boris around the desktop (eg. when Boris walks around)
 * health=&lt;INTEGER&gt;: The amount of Boris' health this behaviour will increase or decrease when starting the behaviour
 * energy=&lt;INTEGER&gt;: The amount of Boris' energy this behaviour will increase or decrease when starting the behaviour
 * hyper=&lt;INTEGER&gt;: The amount of Boris' hyperactivity level this behaviour will increase or decrease when starting the behaviour